Which court should I apply to?

 Only criminal court magistrates deliver sentences.
 They can sentence people for up to 12 months for a single offence.

-- Watch this video on how offenders are sentenced in England and Wales to give you an insight into the types of sentences magistrates can give out
+Watch how offenders are sentenced in England and Wales to give you an insight into the types of sentences magistrates can give out.

 While family magistrates don’t pass sentences, they do make decisions that affect vulnerable children, support separated parents in making arrangements for their children, enforce child maintenance orders, and help prevent domestic abuse.